speakeasy-api/openapi-directory/SDKs/googleapis.com/admin/directory_v1/go/README.md

 * `DirectoryUsersInsert` - Creates a user.
 * `DirectoryUsersList` - Retrieves a paginated list of either deleted users or all users in a domain.
 * `DirectoryUsersMakeAdmin` - Makes a user a super administrator.
 * `DirectoryUsersPatch` - Updates a user using patch semantics.
-The update method should be used instead, since it also supports patch semantics and has better performance.
+The update method should be used instead, because it also supports patch semantics and has better performance.
+If you're mapping an external identity to a Google identity, use the [`update`](https://developers.google.com/admin-sdk/directory/v1/reference/users/update) method instead of the `patch` method.
 This method is unable to clear fields that contain repeated objects (`addresses`, `phones`, etc).
 Use the update method instead.
 * `DirectoryUsersPhotosDelete` - Removes the user's photo.
 * `DirectoryUsersPhotosGet` - Retrieves the user's photo.
 * `DirectoryUsersPhotosPatch` - Adds a photo for the user.
 This method supports [patch semantics](/admin-sdk/directory/v1/guides/performance#patch).